ahusejn1/TeamApple_Big_Scale_Analytics/README.md

 ###### Putting the model into practice

 As for each model, we therefore decide to do three iterations of the model while trying to improve its precision.
-However, we faced a complication.
-Indeed, we have run our pie chart model on *Google Colab*.
-Our very first iteration, unfortunately, could not be completed, because not having enough resources on *Google Colab*, the model could not finish its run.
+However, we faced a complication considering we have run our model on *Google Colab*.
+Indeed, our very first iteration, unfortunately, could not be completed, because not having enough resources on *Google Colab*, the model could not finish its run.

 Within the models, the difficulty levels have been converted into numbers with the following coresspondence: